Language:

 Is credit repair a profitable business?

 According to ZipRecruiter, the average annual salary of a credit repair specialist is $46,040 a year.
-But just like any other business, that can be higher or lower depending on the way you run and structure your business.
+But just like any other business, that can be higher or lower depending on how you run and structure your business.

 Do you need a license to do credit repair in California?

-Yes, if you have a credit repair business in California, you have to obtain a Certificate of Registration from the Department of Justice.
+Yes, if you have a credit repair business in California, you must obtain a Certificate of Registration from the Department of Justice.
 Visit the A OAG website for application instructions.

 Is credit repair a high-risk business?